| Lewisburg United Methodist

 missions increased and church membership rose to 679 in the

+three decades.
 The congregation in 1951

 launched a campaign for building and remodeling.
 Work done